What is the Stress Response?

 Studies have shown that up to 95% of disease is stress related, and can manifest in ways that many don’t consider – from headaches to eczema to digestive issues to joint paint to cancer.

-The underlying goal of the Nicole Porter Wellness programs is to reduce the impact of all stressors on your body by addressing factors like diet, hydration, sleep, exercise, self-doubt, screen time, etc, so that ultimately the overall stress is reduced on your body systems (organs, tissues, cells).
-When this stress load is reduced, your body has less work to do, allowing it to function at it’s best.
+The underlying goal of our Private Coaching Programs, The 8 Weeks to Awesome Wellness Challenge, and our Workplace Wellness Programs is to reduce stress on your cells (in your body and brain) by addressing factors like diet, hydration, sleep, exercise, negative mindset, poor breathing, excessive screen time, etc, so that ultimately the overall stress is reduced on your body systems (organs, tissues, cells).
+When this stress load is reduced, your body has less work to do, giving it an opportunity to function at its best.